Interviewing Remarkable Innovators

 The whole interview was done before an invite-only audience of about 125 people and live-streamed to the web through a sophisticated three-camera shoot.
 You can watch the entire series through a playlist on YouTube.

-Or watch the adjacent video on a remarkable gathering of a who’s who of Silicon Valley luminaries to pay tribute to the one-and-only Stewart Brand, a longtime mentor of Leyden’s.
+Or start by watching the adjacent video on a remarkable gathering of a who’s who of Silicon Valley luminaries to pay tribute to the one-and-only Stewart Brand, a longtime mentor of Leyden’s.

 What’s Now New York